Wireless for Machine Learning: Problem formulation for centralized machine learning

 To solve optimization problem~\eqref{eq:problem_emp_risk}, several optimization algorithms have been proposed using stochastic optimization methods, such as \ac{SGD}, with or without the use of data partition in batches~\cite{bottou2018}.
 A general \ac{SGD} method solves iteratively optimization problem~\eqref{eq:problem_emp_risk}, with iterations given by

-where $\vtW_1\in\bbR^d$, $\eta$ is the learning rate, and $f_i(\vtW)$ is the composition of the loss function $l$ and $h$ evaluated at sample $i$.
-The sum in~\eqref{eq:general_sgd} may represent pure \ac{SGD}, batch gradient descent, or a joint approach with minibatch \ac{SGD}~\cite{bottou2018}.
-For $n=1$, Eq.~\eqref{eq:general_sgd} is generally called \emph{model update} and represents the pure \ac{SGD} method, and the index $i_t$, which corresponds to the seed $\xi_{[i_t]}$ of the sample pair $(\vtX_{i_t},\vtY_{i_t})$, is chosen randomly from $\{1,\ldots,N\}$.
-For $n=N$, Eq.~\eqref{eq:general_sgd} represents the batch gradient descent method, in which the gradient is evaluated for all samples $N$ and taken into account at each iteration $t$.
-For $1 < n < N$, Eq.~\eqref{eq:general_sgd} represents the minibatch \ac{SGD} method, in which a set $\calS_t \subseteq \{1,\ldots,N\}$ of cardinality $n$ is chosen randomly at each iteration $i_t$.
+where $\vtW^t\in\bbR^d$, $\beta$ is the learning rate, $f_i(\vtW)$ is the composition of the loss function $l$ and $h$ evaluated at sample $i$, and $\calS^t$ is a set with cardinality $N^t$.
+The sum in~\eqref{eq:general_sgd} depends on the set $\calS^t$ and may represent pure \ac{SGD}, batch gradient descent, or a joint approach with minibatch \ac{SGD}~\cite{bottou2018}.
+For $N^t=1$, Eq.~\eqref{eq:general_sgd} represents the pure \ac{SGD} method, and the unique element of the set $\calS^t$ corresponds to the seed $\xi^{t}$ of the sample pair $(\vtX^{t},\vtY^{t})$, which is chosen randomly from $\{1,\ldots,N\}$.
+For $N^t=N$, Eq.~\eqref{eq:general_sgd} represents the batch gradient descent method, in which the gradient is evaluated for all samples $N$ and taken into account at each iteration $t$.
+For $1 < N^t < N$, Eq.~\eqref{eq:general_sgd} represents the minibatch \ac{SGD} method, in which $N^t$ is termed batch size and all $N^t$ elements of $\calS^t$ are chosen randomly at each iteration $t$.
 The iterations are evaluated until it reaches a minimizer of the empirical risk $R_N$.

 In practice, the training error is evaluated by solving optimization problem~\eqref{eq:problem_emp_risk} with $N$ samples; whereas the test error is evaluated by comparing the prediction function $h(\vtX_j;\vtW)$ using unseen input $\vtX_j\in\calX$ to predict unseen output $\vtY_j\in\calY$.
 Specifically to classification problems, the classification accuracy is the ratio between the number of correct predictions and the number of incorrect predictions given by the learning model.
-Throughout the paper, the learning performance of \ac{ML} algorithms is related to the training and test error.
+Throughout the survey, the learning performance of \ac{ML} algorithms is related to the training and test errors.
 Specifically to classification problems, we refer to the performance as classification accuracy.